interBN/SudokuSolver/README.md

 | 5  6  9 | 7  1  8 | 2  4  3 |
 ```

-Time to complete this game: 484 ms (depends on system).
+Time to complete this puzzle: 484 ms (depends on system).

 ## Project Structure